 Instead of a smart card, a smartphone could also be used to sign transactions.
 Most devices contain a so called secure element in their hardware.
 This secure element makes it, like the ePassport solution, possible to sign documents using the inaccessible chip.
-However, the API of this secure element is not available for public usage (needs system level permissions) [35].
+However, the API of this secure element is not available for public usage.
+The app needs system level permissions to access this chip [36].

 Another option is to store the key in memory of the app.
-In this scenario a voter would receive or generate a private key which is stored on the persons device.
-This private key is then used for singing transactions in the blockchain.
+In this scenario a voter would receive or generate a private key which is stored on the person's device.
+This private key is then used for signing transactions in the blockchain.
 However, a private key on a device will pose some security problems, as the private key can be stolen with malware for example.
-If the private key is compromised, an attacker can take away the individuals' right to vote by signing away the vote token.
+If the private key is compromised, an attacker can take away the individual's right to vote by signing away the vote token.
 Since the government has only distributed the tokens to addresses it knows belong to people that have signed up online and so will not receive a physical ballot paper, this attack can not add votes for a specific party.
 The attacker could only take ballot papers (tokens) away from voters and possibly use them himself to get extra votes for himself.